 Start the sauté cycle on your pressure cooker and add the butter.
 When melted and hot, add the onions and cook until tender.
 Press cancel when done.

 Add the potatoes, corn, salt, pepper, cayenne, crab boil (if using), and chicken broth to the pot and pressure on high for 3 minutes.
 When done, press cancel and quick release the pressure.
-Once the pressure has dropped completely, carefully open the lid and stir in the corn and evaporated milk.
+Once the pressure has dropped completely, carefully open the lid and stir in the evaporated milk.
 Hit the sauté button and simmer until heated through.

 NOTE: This is easily freezable.
 Prepare the soup as directed, but don’t add the evaporated milk.
 Do add the corn though.
 Cool and freeze.
 Add the evaporated milk just before reheating.